vhub-team/native-db/functions/0x01BA3AED21C16CFB.md

 # PHYSICS::SET_DISABLE_FRAG_DAMAGE

 ## Summary
-Prevent a specific prop from damaging, or, allow a specific prop to break when all other of its type cannot.
+Prevent a specific prop from damaging, or, allow a specific prop to break when all other of its type cannot

 ## Parameters
 * **ENTITY_INDEX** entityId: